 Screening and COVID-19 Testing

-Patients, residents and clients will continue to be screened at registration and can proceed directly to registration upon arrival at the health-care facility.
+Patients, residents and clients will be screened at registration and can proceed directly to registration upon arrival at the health-care facility.

 Visitation is not permitted if the support person/visitor is symptomatic (i.e. experiencing any one or more symptoms of COVID-19) or self-isolating (except in specific situations such as labour and delivery and end-of-life visitation and only in consultation with the patient/resident’s clinical care team).